emslade23/EC444-Projects/quest-4/report.md

 2019-11-08

 ## Summary
 This Quest tasks us with converting a remote controled crawler into an autonomous device that can drive between two endpoints on a road segment.
+Certain requirements included:

+    1) Preventing collisions
-Certain requirements included: 1) Preventing collisions, 2) maintaining driving in the center of the track, 3) maintaining a speed of 0.1 m/s, and 4) ending wireless commands to start and stop the crawler.
+    2) maintaining driving in the center of the track
+    3) maintaining a speed of 0.1 m/s,
+    4) wireless commands to start and stop the crawler
+    5) Using an alphanumeric display to show current speed

 ## Evaluation Criteria